Tokaido Shinkansen: Ridership

-Future developments
+Future stations

-It was announced in June 2010 that a new shinkansen station in Samukawa, Kanagawa Prefecture was under consideration by JR Central.
-If constructed, the station would open after the new maglev service begins operations.
+It was announced in June 2010 that a new Shinkansen station in Samukawa, Kanagawa Prefecture was under consideration by JR Central.
+If constructed, the station would open after the Chuo Shinkansen, the new maglev service currently under construction, begins operations.

 Shizuoka Prefecture has long lobbied JR Central for the construction of a station at Shizuoka Airport, which the line passes directly beneath.
-The railway has so far refused, citing the close distance to the neighbouring Shin-Fuji and Shizuoka stations.
+The railway has so far refused, citing the close distance to the neighbouring Kakegawa and Shizuoka stations.
 If constructed, travel time from the center of Tokyo to the airport would be comparable to that for Tokyo Narita Airport, enabling it to act as a third hub airport for the capital.
 As the station would be built underneath an active airport, it is expected to open after the new maglev line.